lexie23c/Hivebets/docs/how-it-works/x402-gasless-betting.md

 ### What is the Facilitator?

-The x402 facilitator is a service operated by HiveBets that:
+The x402 facilitator is a service operated by Hivebets that:
 - Receives signed messages from users
 - Verifies signatures are valid
 - Sponsors gas for transactions